 What Affects Your Property Manager Insurance Premium

-Several factors influence how much you'll pay for business insurance as a property management company.
+Several variables influence how much you pay for business insurance as a property management company.

 🏢

-The number and type of properties you manage directly affects your premium.
-Managing 500 residential properties carries different risks than managing 20 commercial properties.
-Commercial portfolios typically attract higher premiums due to larger claim values.
+The number and type of properties under management directly drive your premium.
+Managing 500 residential tenancies carries different exposures than overseeing 30 commercial offices.
+Commercial portfolios typically attract higher premiums because claim values tend to be larger.

 💰